Jump to recipe →

 How to Make Cream Cheese Spritz Cookies

-3. Add the remaining wet ingredients: Beat in the egg yolk, orange zest, vanilla for another minute and scrape down the sides of the bowl.
+- Add the remaining wet ingredients: Beat in the egg yolk, orange zest, and vanilla for another minute, and scrape down the sides of the bowl.

-4. Finish the dough: Add half of the flour to the bowl, then mix on low speed.
-Add the remaining flour and mix again until just incorporated.
+- Finish the dough: Add half of the flour to the bowl.
+Then, mix on low speed.
+Add the remaining flour, and mix again until just incorporated.
 If you plan on coloring the dough, add gel food coloring now.

-5. Form the cookies: Use a cookie press to pipe the dough onto the prepared baking sheets, leaving at least an inch between each cookie.
-Decorate with sugars or sprinkles.
+- Form the cookies: Use a cookie press to pipe the dough onto the prepared baking sheets, leaving at least an inch between each cookie.
+Decorate with sugar or sprinkles.

-6. Bake: Place the pan in the oven and bake for 10 to 12 minutes, or until the cookies are set but not yet starting to brown.
-Let the cookies cool on the pans for 2 minutes, then transfer them to a cooling rack.
+- Bake: Place the baking sheets in the oven, and bake for 10 to 12 minutes, or until the cookies are set but not yet starting to brown.
+Let the cookies cool on the pans for 2 minutes.
+Then, transfer them to a cooling rack to cool completely.

 Quick Tip